Bobby Parks: Continental Basketball Association

 Parks was chosen in the third round by the Atlanta Hawks in the 1984 NBA draft, the 58th player of 228 chosen in the draft.
 Wearing his trademark no. 22, Parks played for the Hawks in the NBA pre-season but was cut before the regular campaign started.
 He also played parts of four seasons in the Continental Basketball Association, appearing in 83 games for the Pensacola Tornados, Mississippi Jets, Rockford Lightning and Rochester Renegade between 1985 and 1994.
 He was selected to the CBA All-Defensive Second Team in 1986.

 Philippines

-Parks began a career overseas in France in 1986 and in 1987, then played in the Philippines where he would become a legend.
-He made his PBA debut with San Miguel Beer in 1987.
-He saw action the following year for Formula Shell until 1999.
-He finished his 12-year PBA career with nearly 9,000 points, over 3,000 rebounds and more than 1,000 assists in 220 games.
-In 1989 alone, he averaged 52.6 points in 23 games with a high of 72.
-Parks won a PBA record of seven Best Import awards and led his teams (San Miguel and Shell) to three PBA championships.
-While in the Philippines, Parks also appeared in several Filipino movies.
+Parks began his professional basketball career overseas, playing in France in 1986 before moving to the Philippines in 1987, where he would eventually become one of the greatest importa in PBA history.
+He made his PBA debut with the San Miguel Beer in 1987 and, the following year, joined Formula Shell, where he played until 1999.
+Over a remarkable 12-year PBA career, Parks amassed nearly 9,000 points, more than 3,000 rebounds, and over 1,000 assists in 220 games.
+His most prolific season came in 1989, when he averaged an astounding 52.6 points per game in 23 games, including a career-high 72-point performance.

+Parks captured a record seven Best Import awards and helped lead San Miguel and Shell to a combined three PBA championships.
+Beyond basketball, he also appeared in several Filipino films, further cementing his popularity and legacy in the Philippines.